AsunaMasuda/YayPlan/README.md

 ```

 # Technologies Used
 This application contains key CRUD functionalities and they are used to maximize user's experience in this site.
-The main front end development was created using HTML, CSS, JavaScript and their libraries.
+The main frontend development was created using HTML, CSS, JavaScript and their libraries.
 The main backend development was powered by Python and Flask.

 ### Languages
 - HTML, CSS, JavaScript, Python